Daniel-Rud/fgwqsr/README.md

 #>
 #> Significance Codes: <0.001 '***' <0.01 '**' <0.05 '*' <0.10 '.'
 #>
-#> Total runtime for FGWQSR:  58.87 seconds on 10 cores.
+#> Total runtime for FGWQSR:  1.27 minutes on 10 cores.
 ```

 <br> We can compare the true underlying group indices and chemical